Ongeri35/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion -this script deletes directories 10-back -this script changes the current working directory yo the previous one 11-lists - this script lists all files
+12-file_type - this script prints the type of the file